Sefateng Village Latrine Project – Lesotho

 After the latrines are constructed, the community will organize a session with the local clinic to teach proper latrine use and maintenance.
 The community will be responsible for monitoring and maintenance, with the PCV ensuring follow-through by the community.

 Currently, the community defecates on the land surrounding the river, which is the main water source in the area.
-The river is used for washing clothes, bathing, and as drinking water.
+The river is used for washing clothes, bathing, and drinking water.
 In addition, the river is a long trek from the homes of many community members.
-Hence, the project will improve land and water sanitation, reduce spread of fecal-oral transmitted diseases, and eliminate the inconveniences presented by the lack of latrines.
+Hence, the project will improve land and water sanitation, reduce the spread of fecal-oral transmitted diseases, and eliminate the inconveniences presented by the lack of latrines.

 Dollar Amount of Project

 Donations Collected to Date